tremho/nativescript-pull-reveal/README.md

 ###### Version 1.1.1
 - The same as Version 1.1.0, but upversioned to fix a failed NPM publish.

+###### Version 1.2.0
+- Introduces the `stops` array property as a means for the adopting app to assume control over the drawer position limits, rather than using the values computed from the content, which for reasons still not understood are often incorrect and/or inconsistent between devices.
+Note that this simply moves the problem to the domain of the application, which may require the developers to use empirical trial and error techniques to divine the proper values to use for each context.
+This is __not__ ideal, and contrary to the original intent of this component, but it at least allows a way out of otherwise intractable situations.

 ----------

 ## Source code and Contributing

+Please contribute, especially if you have an idea of how to improve the shortcomings of this control!

 The source for this package is maintained on GitHub at: https://github.com/tremho/nativescript-pull-reveal